2019 - 2020 KX450 Review and Modification

 Quick Summary - The 2019 KX450 is a great compromise of engine response / power, compliant frame, and quality suspension components.

 The engine power is very good, but first 1/8 turn throttle response is slightly aggressive in ruts.
 (This is easily fixed with Too Tech ECU re-mapping) The bike turns well and is a good compromise between initial turn in and straight line stability.
 The compliant nature of the frame enhances straight line stability and rider comfort, but probably detracts from ultimate front end turn in precision.
 The suspension is claimed to be soft in the front by many, but Too Tech testing illustrates that an overly stiff rear suspension causes the front end to move up and down excessively confusing the feel as too soft.
-Too Tech Suspension re-valving and ECU re-mapping improves the KX for a wide range of weekend racers.
+Too Tech Suspension re-valving and ECU re-mapping improves the KX for a wide range of weekend racers and less aggressive off road.

 The bike is a nice balance of front end grip with rear steer character.
 The frame is soft and compliant which helps the suspension absorb square edge bumps but probably negatively affects ultimate front end precision.
-The front traction does not match a Honda turn in, but straight line stability is clearly better than a Honda.
+The front traction does not match a Honda or KTM turn in, but straight line stability is clearly better than a Honda.
 Again a nice compromise!

 Any bike works well on a nicely groomed track!!

 The 49mm Showa forks are essentially identical to the Honda CRF450R forks.
 They share the same internals but are coated internally and on the outer tubes for less friction and improved wear.
-These forks are past A Kit quality.
+These forks are previous A Kit quality.

 The shock is also almost identical to the CRF450 unit.
 It does have a different design Compression adjuster but both adjusters can be modified to duplicate each other.
 Basically top notch components!